-In order to provide consistent treatment between U.S. registered investment companies and their foreign equivalents, the 2013 Rule excludes investment funds that are organized outside of the United States, authorized to be sold to retail investors in the fund's home jurisdiction and sold predominantly through one or more public offerings ("foreign public funds") from the definition of "covered fund," subject to certain eligibility requirements that do not apply to U.S. registered investment companies.
+In order to provide consistent treatment between U.S. registered investment companies ("RIC") and their foreign equivalents, the 2013 Rule excludes investment funds that are organized outside of the United States, authorized to be sold to retail investors in the fund's home jurisdiction, and sold predominantly through one or more public offerings ("foreign public funds") from the definition of "covered fund," subject to certain eligibility requirements that do not apply to U.S. RICs.

-Based on experience implementing the 2013 Rule, the agencies determined that certain conditions of the "foreign public fund" exclusion are not necessary to ensure consistent treatment of foreign public funds and registered investment companies, and result in compliance difficulties for both funds and banking entities in determining whether a non-U.S. fund qualifies for the exclusion.
-For example, the requirement that the fund be authorized to be offered and sold to retail investors in the fund's home jurisdiction may disqualify certain funds that are organized in one jurisdiction but only authorized to be sold to retail investors in another jurisdiction, while the requirement that a fund be sold "predominantly" through one or more public offerings may cause compliance difficulties for banking entities with limited visibility into the distribution history of a third-party sponsored fund.
+Based on experience implementing the 2013 Rule, the agencies determined that certain conditions of the "foreign public fund" exclusion are not necessary to ensure consistent treatment of foreign public funds and RICs, and result in compliance difficulties for both funds and banking entities in determining whether a non-U.S. fund qualifies for the exclusion.
+For example, the requirement that the fund be authorized to be offered and sold to retail investors in the fund's home jurisdiction may disqualify certain funds that are organized in one jurisdiction but only authorized to be sold to retail investors in another jurisdiction, while the requirement that a fund be sold

+"predominantly" through one or more public offerings may cause compliance difficulties for banking entities with limited visibility into the distribution history of a third-party sponsored fund.

-Accordingly, the proposal would replace these requirements with a requirement that fund ownership interests be offered and sold through at least one public offering subject to substantive disclosure and retail investor protection rules.
-Banking entities seeking to rely on the "foreign public fund" exclusion would be required to ensure that the distribution of fund interests complies with all applicable requirements in the applicable jurisdiction only where the banking entity acts as the sponsor, investment manager or adviser, commodity trading advisor or commodity pool operator (and not where the banking entity is investing in a third-party sponsored fund).
-The proposal would also eliminate the limitation on selling ownership interests of the issuer to employees (other than senior executive officers) of a sponsoring banking entity or the issuer.
+Accordingly, the final rule replaces these requirements with a requirement that fund ownership interests be offered and sold through at least one public offering subject to substantive disclosure and retail investor protection rules.
+Banking entities seeking to rely on the "foreign public fund" exclusion will be required to ensure that the distribution of fund interests complies with all applicable requirements in the applicable jurisdiction only where the banking entity acts as the sponsor, investment manager or adviser, commodity trading advisor or commodity pool operator (and not where the banking entity is investing in a third-party sponsored fund).